-All participants must be adequately trained in the requirements for paddle expeditions.
+All participants must be adequately trained to the requirements for paddle expeditions See Attached Link.

 Rowing

 All participants must undergo training based on the syllabus for Boat work in the Expedition Guide or the training schemes of the Sea Cadets, Scouts or Girlguiding UK.